arhohuttunen/coding-revolution/content/post/junit-5-mockito.md

 A declarative alternative to calling the `Mockito.mock()` method is to annotate a field as a mock with the `@Mock` annotation.
 We have to call a particular method to initialize the annotated objects.

-In Mockito 2 there is a `MockitoAnnotations.initMock()` method, which is deprecated and replaced with `MockitoAnnotations.openMocks()` in Mockito 3.
+In Mockito 2 there is a `MockitoAnnotations.initMocks()` method, which is deprecated and replaced with `MockitoAnnotations.openMocks()` in Mockito 3.
 The `MockitoAnnotations.openMocks()` method returns an instance of `AutoClosable` which can be used to close the resource after the test.

 ```java
 public class MockitoAnnotationTest {